fyfirman/eko-docs/src/content/docs/getting-started/dive-deep.md

 Behind the scenes, Eko:

-- Analyzes the task to identify required capabilities (file operations, PDF processing, spreadsheet creation)
+- Analyzes the task to identify required capabilities (File operations, PDF processing, spreadsheet creation)
 - Breaks it down into logical subtasks
 - Determines the correct order of operations
 - Selects appropriate tools for each step